Rassilion/Fregram-Blog/content/posts/gatsby-update/index.md

 ### Multiple Authors (sort of)
 Old blog was combined effort with my friend, I think there is only 1 post from him but I wanted to preserve it.

-first we need to add `author` field to  post fronmatter.
+first we need to add `author` field to  post frontmatter.
 So override `postQuery` in post template with creating `src\gatsby-theme-chronoblog\templates\post.js` file

 ```js
 import { graphql } from 'gatsby';